 Rocking the vehicle is only permissible if the vehicle is stuck in sand, mud or snow.
-Move the selector lever between $\mathbf{R}$ and $\mathbf{A}$ (or + or -) in a repeat pattern.
+Move the selector lever between R and A (or + or -) in a repeat pattern.
 Do not race the engine and avoid sudden acceleration.

-Apply the hand brake.
+Apply the parking brake.
 The most recently engaged gear (see transmission display) remains engaged.
 With N, no gear is engaged.